Marietta Repair Station fabricates parts to support maintenance operations at Hannibal Locks and Dam

-Marietta Repair Station Chief, David Bennett, Regional Rivers Repair Fleet Chief, Stephen Porter and Project Engineer, Christopher Smidl discuss the roles of the Marietta Repair Station and Regional Rivers Repair Fleet as they both support lock wall repair at Hannibal Locks and Dam.
+REEL: Marietta Repair Station Chief, David Bennett, discusses the role of the station and the pride that goes into fulfilling their mission.
+The Marietta Repair Station is currently making parts to support lock wall repair at Hannibal Locks and Dam.

 Video credit: Lee Roberts (USACE Nashville District), Mike Maddox (USACE Louisville District) and Emily Helton (USACE Chicago District).